Prelude and Fugue in B minor, BWV 869: Origin, genesis, and relationships

-Although the two pieces may have originally been composed in other keys than B minor, it is almost certain that the composition dates to around 1722 — the same year that saw the creation of the B minor fugue BWV 951, based on a subject taken from the Trio Sonata Op.
+Although the two pieces may have originally been composed in other keys than B minor, it is almost certain that the composition dates to around 1722 – the same year that saw the creation of the B minor fugue BWV 951, based on a subject taken from the Trio Sonata Op.
 1 by Tomaso Albinoni, which shares some similarities with the B minor fugue.

-The style of the prelude — with its walking bass, suspensions, and the Phrygian cadence of the first section — correlates with the trio sonatas of Corelli, especially the Preludio grave from Op.
+The style of the prelude – with its walking bass, suspensions, and the Phrygian cadence of the first section – correlates with the trio sonatas of Corelli, especially the Preludio grave from Op.
 4 No. 2 (1694), though treated with greater rigor than its model.
 It is likely that an earlier version ended at the sixteenth measure and that, in developing the work, Bach added a Phrygian cadence to the original one.
 In the second part, the texture suddenly becomes denser after the double bar.

-In a manuscript copy by an anonymous student of Bach from 1722–1723 (manuscript p.
+In a manuscript copy by an anonymous student of Bach from 1722 to 1723 (manuscript p.
 401, likely copied from P 415), the first fourteen measures of the B minor prelude BWV 923 appear.
 Bach may have been undecided about which to use, as the prelude BWV 993 is sometimes paired with the fugue BWV 951.
-Given the tightly organized nature of the preludes in Book I and Bach’s intention to demonstrate compositional technique, it is unlikely that he intended to conclude the collection with such a loosely structured and impressive arpeggiated prelude.
+Given the tightly organized nature of the preludes in Book I and Bach's intention to demonstrate compositional technique, it is unlikely that he intended to conclude the collection with such a loosely structured and impressive arpeggiated prelude.

 A similarity can be noted between measures 24–25 of the prelude and the main developmental element of the fugue (fugue: measures 19–20).